isildur7/two-basler-cameras/README.md

 # two-basler-cameras
-Code to control two basler cameras simultaneously in python.
+Code to take video from two basler cameras simultaneously in python.